 By having multiple crews we have the ability to travel throughout the state.
 For mountain travel, we typically coat the floors during the summer months so we don’t have to postpone due to snowy Colorado weather.
 Additional rates may be applied due to longer travel time.

-All of our garage floor coatings are backed with a 100% lifetime guarantee against delaminating, chipping or peeling.
+All of our garage floor coatings are backed with a lifetime guarantee against delaminating, chipping or peeling due to adhesion of coating.

-The only thing the warranty does not cover is self-inflicted damage or concrete slab shifting.
-However, if these are things that you experience, we can still come out and fix them for a minor fee.
+If these are things that you experience, we are happy to discuss fixing them for you for a minor fee.
 Below you will find rough pricing for repair costs.

 Outside of warranty repair costs;